-When evaluating the flow-tier analysis across the GSA and Brazos basins for both fishes and macroinvertebrates, certain ecological responses (defined as statistical differences in relative abundance or diversity caused by flow) were evident.
+As previously described, there was insufficient replication from the first round of sampling in the Col/Lav basin to conduct specific flow tier analysis.
+However, when evaluating the flow tier analysis across the GSA and Brazos basins for both fishes and macroinvertebrates, certain ecological responses (defined as statistical differences in relative abundance or diversity caused by flow) were evident.
 Fish community responses were detected within both riffle and run habitat and macroinvertebrate responses were detected within riffle habitats.
 Responses involved changes in densities and/or relative abundance to the entire community or specifically to fluvial specialists.
 Fish and macroinvertebrate species responses were associated with specific flow tiers across both basins as described in the Results section above.
 In summary, 1-per-season flow pulses and >1-per-5-year events had multiple detections of ecological responses of fish and/or macroinvertebrates at the community or species level.
-The 1-per-season flow pulses are within the range of the TCEQ flow standards, whereas the >1-per-5-year event consists of an overbanking event not captured in the TCEQ standards.
+The-1-per-season flow pulses are within the range of the TCEQ flow standards whereas, the >1-per-5-year event consists of an overbanking event not captured in the TCEQ standards.

-Overall, the greatest shift in fish communities was observed between pre-flood and post-flood periods in the lower Brazos River.
+Overall, the greatest shift in fish communities was observed between pre-flood and post-flood in the lower Brazos River.
 As such, separating communities between pre-flood and post-flood periods and then assessing differences among flow tiers, when observations are available into the future, proffers a logical assessment of the flow tiers.
-Although a pre- and post-flood evaluation using the historical dataset was not possible, certain ecological responses of the fish community to flow were evident.
-Basins with swift-water fishes had positive significant relationships with flow, which lends supports to flow-ecology relationships described during this SB 3 study.
+Although a pre-flood and post-flood evaluation using the historical data set was not possible, certain ecological responses of the fish community to flow were evident.
+Basins with swift-water fishes including the Colorado basin had positive significant relationships with flow which lends supports to flow-ecology relationships described during this SB 3 study.